software-architecture-guild/software-architecture-guild.github.io/content/docs/organization/product.md

 A valuable framework for achieving product-market fit is the **Product-Market Fit Pyramid**.
 It is a layered model consisting of five components:

 1. **Target Customer**: Who are you building the product for?
 These are the people whose problems you are solving.
-2. **Underserved Needs**: What specific needs of the target customer are unmet by existing products?
+2. **Unfulfilled Needs**: What specific needs of the target customer are unmet by existing products?
-3. **Value Proposition**: How does your product meet these underserved needs better than the alternatives?
+3. **Value Proposition**: How does your product meet these unfulfilled needs better than the alternatives?
 4. **Feature Set**: What features will your product offer to deliver the value proposition?
 5. **User Experience (UX)**: How will customers interact with your product, and how will it feel and function for them?